Lalor - West

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Lalor-West has a median taxpayer income of $46,196 and an average of $53,219 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This is lower than the national average, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
-By March 2025, current estimates suggest a median income of approximately $50,866 and an average income of $58,599, accounting for Wage Price Index growth of 10.11% since the financial year 2022.
-According to the 2021 Census, individual incomes rank at the 7th percentile with a weekly income of $558, while household income ranks at the 33rd percentile.
-The largest income segment comprises 33.4% earning between $1,500 and $2,999 weekly, with 4,686 residents falling into this category.
-This aligns with the region where this cohort also represents 32.8%.
-Housing affordability pressures are severe, with only 83.1% of income remaining after housing costs, ranking at the 32nd percentile.
+Lalor - West had a median taxpayer income of $46,196 and an average income of $53,219 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
+This was lower than the national average, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, estimates for September 2025 would be approximately $51,813 (median) and $59,690 (average).
+According to the 2021 Census figures, individual incomes were at the 7th percentile ($558 weekly), while household income was at the 33rd percentile.
+The largest segment of income distribution comprised 33.4% earning $1,500 - 2,999 weekly (4,681 residents).
+Housing affordability pressures were severe, with only 83.1% of income remaining, ranking at the 32nd percentile.

 Frequently Asked Questions - Income